What to watch out for when buying CBD oil?

 Philip Schmiedhofer, MSc

-Philip is managing director and co-founder of cannhelp GmbH.
-With studies in medical engineering and molecular biology, specialized in brain science and focusing on cannabinoids, he is recognized as an expert in the use of cannabinoids in medicine.
-As a medical device consultant, he also leads the sales of cannmedic and offers specialized advice for medical professionals.
+Philip is the CEO and co-founder of cannhelp GmbH.
+With a degree in medical engineering and molecular biology, specializing in neuroscience and focusing on cannabinoids, he is recognized as an expert in the medical application of cannabinoids.
+As a medical device consultant, he also leads the sales of cannmedic and provides specialized advice to medical professionals.
 His expertise includes the development and sales of cannabinoid-based products.
-In the field of research, he participates in significant basic research at the Centre for Brain Research of the Medical University of Vienna.
-As co-founder and current managing director of cannmedic GmbH, a pioneer in the trade of CBD medical devices, he has many years of entrepreneurial experience.
-Furthermore, he maintains an extensive network in the field and advises internationally operating companies in the area of medical cannabinoids.
+In research, he participates in significant basic research at the Center for Brain Research at the Medical University of Vienna.
+As co-founder and current CEO of cannmedic GmbH, a pioneer in the CBD medical products market, he has many years of entrepreneurial experience.
+Additionally, he maintains an extensive network in the industry and advises internationally operating companies in the field of medical cannabinoids.